Shane MacGowan: Honours and awards

-In January 2018, MacGowan was honoured with a concert gala to celebrate his 60th birthday at the National Concert Hall in Dublin, where he was presented the Lifetime Achievement Award by Irish President Michael D. Higgins.
+In 2006, MacGowan was voted 50th in the NME Rock Heroes List.
+In January 2018, MacGowan was honoured with a concert gala to celebrate his 60th birthday at the National Concert Hall in Dublin, where Irish president Michael D. Higgins presented him with a lifetime achievement award for his outstanding contribution to Irish life, music and culture.
 He also won the 2018 Ivor Novello Inspiration Award.